Wednesday, 15 October 2025

 Featured Products for Sale:

-For the month of July, I have 4 different acrylic paintings on 9x12 canvas board available for purchase for a Heart-felt Donation to support The Chautauqua.
-I do ask that the minimum donation amount be $10 to cover costs of materials and possible shipping. (please note, colours may not be exactly as pictured) Email thechautauqua@gmail.com to purchase.
+For the month of October, I have my 120 page lined journals available for purchase for a Heart-felt Donation to support The Chautauqua.
+I do ask for a minimum donation of $10 to cover shipping costs.
+They make great gifts.
+Email thechautauqua@gmail.com to purchase.
 Thank you for your support.

 I have inspirational card decks, journals, chapbooks, musical CD's and more for sale that would make gifts.
 Please contact me at thechautauqua@gmail.com or phone 403-352-3837 to make a purchase.
 Or visit 4910 47 St, in Mirror, AB.
 Items are also available for sale at Amy’s Bakery on Main Street in Delburne, AB.